igully/DOS/README.md

 |--------|---|
 |`CPUDET`|Detects CPU type and displays the result setting an errorlevel.
 |`CSR`|Modifies cursor shape or visibility under text modes.
-|`DRIVES`|Displays information about drives (Availability, readiness, FAT type, boot drive, and LASTDRIVE).
+|`DRIVES`|Displays information about drives (availability, readiness, FAT type, boot drive, and LASTDRIVE).
 |`EMUDET`|Detects the active presence of a virtual or emulated environment.
 |`ENVINFO`|Displays the DOS environment contents and its memory status.
 |`FASTOPEN`|Helps to clarify the usage of CONFIG.SYS FASTOPEN statement.
 For DR-DOS and its sibblings.